taylorjdawson/Content/projects/Plasma/Plasma/Get Deposit/task.md

 Hopefully by now you have an understanding of why a buffer is necessary between our Plasma transaction blocks and deposit blocks.

-As such, we need to create a function to be able to give us the correct deposit block each time a deposit is entered into the Plasma contract.
+As such, we need to create a function to be able to provide the correct deposit block each time a deposit is entered into the Plasma contract.
 In this way we can keep the Plasma contract and Plasma chain in sync.

 1. Define an internal `getDepositBlock` function.